K3KDW/LowTap/README.md

 # LowTap
 A low-barrier, expanded implementation of the "tapcode" communications protocol.
-LowTap can be used effictively **in minutes** with **no memorization to become proficient!**
+LowTap can be used effictively **in minutes** with **no memorization to become proficient!** It really is easy enough to learn by doing.
 **Low**-barrier **tap**code - **LowTap**

 ![](https://github.com/K3KDW/LowTap/blob/main/LowTap_Chart.png?raw=true)